Coiot/cbr-main/src/albums/s3/episode42.md

 - scene_number: 01
   scene_title: "The Great General Assembly"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene01.jpg
   narration: "<p>Hello and welcome to Episode 42 of CBRX3!
-I am GameboyColor here to narrate our first part post-Total War.
+I am GameboyColor here to narrate our first episode post-Total War.
 Please be sure to keep hands and feet inside the vehicle at all times, and be sure to buckle up, we’ve got a lot of slides to get through today. </p>"
 - scene_number: 02
   scene_title: "Vihreaa’s Spectacular Map"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene02.jpg